Signed, Sealed and Delivered...

 The Cataumet Greenway Is Greener

-Thanks to your support and generosity, six acres of land that abuts the DeNormandie Woods has been purchased and fully paid for (click here to see a map).
+Thanks to your support and generosity, six acres of land that abuts the DeNormandie Woods has been purchased and paid in full.
 This land greatly enhances the Cataumet Greenway and expands the BCT's walking trails and habitat for local wildlife.
 The purchase and sale agreement was signed at the end of December 2013.
 Thanks to a matching gift and the generosity of 170 donors, the BCT was able to raise, by mid-April 2014, the funds necessary to cover the full cost without borrowing any funds.
 The purchase is now complete and the land is protected today and for generations to come.
 This is really good news for the BCT and for all of you who enjoy our trails and the more than 200 acres of open space in our town that has been purchased by or donated to the BCT.

 More Thanks Along the Trails